Follicular Lymphoma: Symptoms, Diagnosis, and Treatment

 appropriate treatment.
 Follicular lymphoma is staged using the Lugano

-Classification, which ranges from Stage I (involving a single lymph node region
+classification, which ranges from Stage I (involving a single lymph node region

 or organ) to Stage IV (spread to multiple organs or distant lymph nodes).